Review: Dark is the Night (2017)

-Madilim ang Gabi (Dark is the Night), written and directed by Adolfo Alix, Jr. is a stark look at a household in a busy city torn as the authorities anti-drug crackdown looms.
+Madilim ang Gabi (Dark is the Night), written and directed by Adolfo Alix, Jr. is a stark look at a household in a busy city torn by the looming bureaucratic anti-drug crackdown.
 With Philippine president Rodrigo Duterte’s fascist drug war as its backdrop, it is a haunting lamentation that bears witness to the evils of conflict and injustice.

 The opening sequence is a seemingly benign portrait of a Filipino family singing “happy birthday to you” with the help of a karaoke machine to a guest celebrant who is apparently a local government official.
 Then it grabs you by the throat and insists that you don’t look away as violence is introduced with such questionable force that you’re powerless to not follow.
 Cops, who just gunned down an unarmed suspect, are shown anonymous and faceless, in contrast to the dramatic display of a mother left mourning.
 The action takes place in the slums of Manila which incidentally happens to be Alix’s subject in 2009 as an homage to the second golden age of Philippine cinema (from the 1970s to the early 1980s) with classics like Lino Brocka’s Jaguar (1979) and Ishmael Bernal’s Manila by Night (1980).